 Following the final deliberation, president of the jury Juan Manuel Bonet read out the result at a press conference held on 28th April 2018 in the cultural hall, Sala Polivalent Albert Camus.

 “Starting from a fertile and daring imaginary, Mona Hatoum works with everyday matters, transforming and reinventing them in a universe that captivates and makes us ask questions.
 She is Mediterranean, and being Mediterranean is a way of being in the world.
 Displacement and exile weave the web of a wounded and demanding memory.
 Her work, framed within the minimalist tradition, goes beyond that, pushing towards untamed poetry.
 Albert Camus, the rebel, defined himself, above all, else as an artist”.

-The artist Mona Hatoum received the award, created by the Menorca-based artist Nuria Román, from the hands of Fanny Tur (Regional Minister for Culture of the Government of the Balearic Islands), Susana Mora (President of the Island Council of Menorca), Montserrat Morlà Subirats (Mayor of Sant Lluís) and Miguel Ángel Moratinos (Promotor of the Award and of the Trobades Albert Camus)
+The artist Mona Hatoum received the award, created by the Menorca-based artist Nuria Román, from the hands of Fanny Tur (Regional Minister for Culture of the Government of the Balearic Islands), Susana Mora (President of the Island Council of Menorca), Montserrat Morlà Subirats (Mayor of Sant Lluís) and Miguel Ángel Moratinos (Promotor of the Trobades & Premis Mediterranis Albert Camus)